indykiss/DataStructures-Algos/FAQs.md

 Steps to an OO design question:
 - Clarifying questions
 - Clarify the main entities in the system and their behaviors
+- Use case model:
+    - Use case description
+    - Triggers
+    - Actors
+    - Preconditions / Possible failures
+    - Goals
+    - Steps of execution
+- Class Diagram
+    - Boxes with the actors/ objects WITH FIELDS w/ data types
+    - Interactions between the objects
+- Sequence Diagram
+    - Options with conditions
+    - Classes for the objects from prev: go on the top
+    - Actions are lines across
+    - Make functions ex: getRandomCoin(), etc
+- Activity Diagram
+    - Boxes with activities

 #### Other